rubixchain/learn/learn/docs/xell-wallet/backup-restore.md

 3. Set a new pin for local encryption, as described in the create new wallet section.
 4. Verify the mnemonic and connect to the Rubix network.
-5. Your assets (RBT, TRIE tokens) and keys will be restored.
+5. Your assets (RBT, FT ans NFT Tokens) and keys will be restored.

 **Note:** If you lose your mnemonic phrase, your funds cannot be recovered.
 Keep it secure.